ganrad/aks-aspnet-sqldb-rest/extensions/istio-service-mesh/README.md

 5. Define the ingress gateway for the Claims API microservice

    To access the Claims API REST end-points from outside the AKS cluster, an **Ingress Gateway** resource has to be created on the cluster.
 Also, to route the request from the gateway to the service end-point, an **Virtual Service** resource has to be deployed.
+This default virtual service does not select a specific version of the Claims Web API but instead distributes the incoming requests evenly among the 3 API versions (v1, v2 & v3) in a round robin manner.

    ```bash
    # Deploy the ingress gateway and the virtual service for the Claims API microservice